nathantypanski/nathantypanski.com/blog/2014-07-25-all-your-daemons.md

 and it spawns my wiki process, keeps logs, and monitors its status like any other daemon.
 I've aliased `userctl` to `systemctl --user`, since it's way easier to type and makes more sense in my head.

-The script, located `$HOME/.config/systemd/user/gitit.service`, looks like so:
+The script, located at `$HOME/.config/systemd/user/gitit.service`, looks like so:

 ``` {.sourceCode}
 [Unit]